Washington Capitals: Returning to the playoffs (2005–2015)

 The Capitals finished the 2005–06 season with a 29–41–12 campaign.
 In his rookie season, Ovechkin led all 2005–06 rookies in goals with 52 and points with 106.
-Ovechkin became the first player since Teemu Selanne to score at least 50 goals in his rookie season.
+Ovechkin became the first player since Teemu Selänne to score at least 50 goals in his rookie season.
 His efforts won him the Calder Memorial Trophy.
 Despite missing the playoffs, the Capitals had an 11-point improvement over the prior season.

 Alexander Semin and Alexander Ovechkin celebrate following a goal in January 2007.

-In the 2006 off-season, Halpern left the Capitals to join the Dallas Stars; Chris Clark subsequently became the Capitals' new captain.
-Richard Zednik returned to the Capitals in 2006–07, but was later dealt at the trade deadline to the New York Islanders after an injury-plagued season.
+In the 2006 offseason, Halpern left the Capitals to join the Dallas Stars; Chris Clark subsequently became the Capitals' new captain.
+Richard Zedník returned to the Capitals in 2006–07, but was later dealt at the trade deadline to the New York Islanders after an injury-plagued season.
 Despite the transactions, the Capitals finished with the same point total (70) in 2006–07 as they did the year before, although they won one fewer game.
 Ovechkin was the Capitals' lone representative in the season's All-Star Game.
 Washington's campaign also saw the breakout of Alexander Semin, who notched 38 goals in only his second NHL season.